buildit/jenkins-fetcher/README.md

 Simple groovy script used by the Buildit [Jenkins Image](https://github.com/buildit/jenkins-image) to download the version of Jenkins specified in a Jenkins Config File.

+The component uses the [Jenkins Config Fetcher](https://github.com/buildit/jenkins-config-fetcher) to provide its configuration.
 The jenkins version should be specified in the config as follows

 ```groovy
 jenkins {